th-yoon/slackchannel2pdf-kr/README.md

 You can then run the tool with the command `slackchannel2pdf-kr` as explained in detail under [Usage](#usage).

-### Windows

-Not supported yet.

 ## Token

 Please use personal token instead of bot token.
 Bot token won't work.
-To run **slackchannel2pdf** your need to have a token for your Slack workspace with the following permissions:
+To run **slackchannel2pdf-kr** your need to have a token for your Slack workspace with the following permissions:

 - `channels:history`
 - `channels:read`